ducktrshessami/discord-haikusbot/README.md

 haikusbot can be invited to your server with the above link.

 This bot can be configured with slash commands.
-If you can't see them, you may need to reinvite buttsbot with the above invite link.
+If you can't see them, you may need to reinvite haikusbot with the above invite link.